9: Biohydrogen - An Introduction

 .O + H2O → 2 .OH

 Dr. Paul Crutzen, Nobel Prize winner in Chemistry, described .OH as the "detergent of the atmosphere" since it can react with and oxidize many deleterious trace gases in the troposphere, making them more water-soluble and removing them from the atmosphere.
 A main reaction of .OH is carbon monoxide (CO).
 It also reacts with volatile organic compounds (VOCs) and NOx (NO + NO2), which are precursors of tropospheric ozone, a health hazard.
-Even though dioxygen, which comprises 20% of the atmosphere, is also an excellent oxidizing agent, it is kinetically slow to react.
+Even though dioxygen, which comprises 20% of the atmosphere, is an excellent oxidizing agent, it reacts kinetically slowly.

 Very few gases are not oxidized by .OH.
-The refrigerant gases chlorofluorocarbons are and would enter the stratosphere if they didn't react with .OH.
-In the stratosphere, they react with stratospheric ozone and reduce its protective effect against dangerous UV light.
-It does react with hydrochlorofluorocarbons (HCFCs).
+The refrigerant gases such as chlorofluorocarbons would enter the stratosphere if they didn't react with .OH.
+In the stratosphere, they react with stratospheric ozone, reducing its protective effect against harmful UV radiation.
+They also react with hydrochlorofluorocarbons (HCFCs).

 Figure \(\PageIndex{2}\) below summarizes the adverse climatic effects of the oxidation of H2 in the atmosphere.

-The central panel notes that H. (atomic hydrogen) can start a free radical change reaction to produce tropospheric ozone, O3.
+The central panel notes that H. (atomic hydrogen) can initiate a free-radical reaction to produce tropospheric ozone (O3).
 This pollutant is a greenhouse gas and causes serious health consequences.

 The message is this: Care must be taken to minimize methane and H2 leakage during production and use as fuels.